In 1967, Albert Mehrabian came up with the “7%-38%-55%” rule determining that communication is made up of three parts:

 - The actual words you use (7%),

-- The body language accompanying your words (55%).
+- The body language accompanying your words and voice (55%).

 Merely using positive language in conversations (e.g., “thank you”) only has a 7% impact on customers.
 To truly connect with your audience, you need to also incorporate positive tone of voice and body language.
 This is true for over the phone, in person, or in writing.